Gorgoroth's first demo, A Sorcery Written in Blood, is an absolutely savage

 carries it to its conclusion.
 This is true brilliance.

-"Ritual" begins with fast guitars, a somber melody and blasting drums, but quickly turns
+"Ritual" begins with fast guitars, a somber melody and blasting drums, but quickly

-up and slows down, carrying you to the peak and then letting you fall to the jagged rocks below.
+speeds up and slows down, carrying you to the peak and then letting you fall to the jagged rocks below.

 "Drømmer Om Død" is next and starts with a more simplistic pace.
 Beautiful lead harmonies,